Matross

+US War Department record of a Henry Marsh (New York State Militia), noting that he started and ended the War of 1812 at the rank of matross.

 A matross was a soldier of artillery, who ranked next below a gunner.

 The duty of a matross was to assist the gunners in loading, firing and sponging the guns.
 They were provided with firelocks, and marched with the store-wagons, acting as guards.
 In the United States Army, a matross ranked as a private of artillery.

-The word is probably derived from French matelot, a sailor.
-The OED states that the word is borrowed from the Dutch Matroos ('a sailor of the lowest rank'), and is cognate with similar terms in German, Danish and Swedish.
+The word (pronounced /m@'trQs/, ma-TROSS) is probably derived from French matelot, 'sailor'.
+The OED states that the word is borrowed from the Dutch matroos ('a sailor of the lowest rank'), and is cognate with similar terms in German, Danish and Swedish.